dhis2/training-docs/content/design_for_data_use/tg_indicators.md

 ![indicator2-singlevalue](images/indicators/indicator2-singlevalue.png)

-Remember, the immunization data is divided into targets and results (you can review in data entry again if needed); so if we make an indicator and do not include our attribute category in our numerator, the indicator is going to give us a value including the targets + results; which would give us an incorrect value.
+Remember, the immunization data is divided into Donor 1 and Donor 2 (you can review in data entry again if needed); so if we make an indicator and do not include our attribute category in our numerator, the indicator is going to give us a value including the Donor 1 + Donor 2; which would give us an incorrect value.

 ![imm-dataset](images/indicators/imm-dataset.png)